What is the Top Solar Contractors list?

 How do I apply for the Top Solar Contractors list?

 Applying is easy.
 The application is open from late February to late May every year.
-Applications for the 2018 Top Solar Contractors list can be submitted here.
+Applications for the 2018 Top Solar Contractors list are now closed.

 Can my company review the questions prior to filling out the application?

 Yes.
 Each year we provide the application in PDF form to review.
 See 2018’s application here, but realize the deadline to apply has passed.

 What information do I need to apply?

 In addition to basic company information (number of employees, address, etc.), applicants must submit documented proof of installations.
 Data must be submitted to support claimed kilowatt installation numbers.
 We require for each project: project size (DC kilowatts), project location (city, state), installation completion or utility approval date (between Jan.
 1, 2017 and Dec.
 31, 2017) and your company’s role on the project (if it’s not obvious).

 For subcontractors unaware of project commissioning or utility approval dates, please include your work completion date along with the name of the general contractor or project owner, so we have secondary information in case we need to follow up.
 For off-grid submissions, please provide work completion date and any secondary information to assist us in verifying numbers.

 Please note, your provided information will not be used for any other purposes or provided to anyone else for solicitation.
 Your information will be destroyed after your number is verified.